 Do you think that a law firm is generally “unmanageable?”
 Are most attorneys and staff personnel left to fend for themselves in a sink or swim environment?
-Are there firms with a collaborative model and does this dynamic boost employee productivity?
+Are there firms with a collaborative model?
+Does this dynamic boost employee productivity?

 Most lawyers are said to perform effectively and efficiently if they are given the training and the opportunity to do so.